 You should avoid tightly fitted clothing anywhere in Turkey, especially for men, as it may violate the rules of modesty and privacy.

-Additionally, for women, it is better to wear loose-fitting clothing that covers the shoulders and knees to show respect for local customs and traditions.
+Additionally, for women, it is better to wear loose-fitting clothing that covers the shoulders and knees to show respect for local customs and traditions; especially when visiting cities.
+Although in beach towns, it’s fine to wear shorts and tank tops without causing any offence.

 The dress code may also vary depending on the specific destination within Turkey and the cultural context.